Common Mistakes That Slow Down Framer Sites (2026)

 Fix: Instead of embedding full video players, use a static thumbnail with a “click-to-play” option.
 This ensures that the video only loads when a user interacts with it, significantly improving page speed.

-5. Underusing Framer’s Built-In Hosting Optimisation
+5. Underusing Framer’s Built-In Hosting Optimization

 5.1 Forgetting to Check Publishing Options